 OTHER DISCOUNTED LOAN ACTIVITIES.
 The Company believes that the procedures, facilities and systems which it has developed in connection with the acquisition and resolution of discounted loans may be applied in other businesses.
 The Company commenced a program in 1995 to utilize this experience by financing the acquisition of discounted loans by other institutions.
 During the three months ended March 31, 1997 and the years ended December 31, 1996 and 1995, the Company originated \$0, \$25.8 million and \$41.7 million, respectively, of portfolio finance loans, which had an aggregate balance of \$39.5 million at March 31, 1997.
-Portfolio finance loans generally have two-year terms, floating interest rates which adjust in accordance with a designated reference rate and a loan-to-value ratio which does not exceed the lesser of 90% of the purchase price or the estimated value of the collateral as determined by the Company, and may include terms which provide the Company with a participation interest in the profits from the resolution of the discounted loan collateral.
-Portfolio finance loans are included in the Company's non-discounted loan portfolio under the category of loan which is represented by the properties which secure the discounted loans that collateralize the Company's portfolio finance loans.
+Portfolio finance loans generally have two-year terms, floating interest rates which adjust in accordance with a designated reference rate and a loan-to-value ratio which does not exceed the lesser of 90% of the purchase price or the estimated value of the collateral as determined by the Company, and may include terms which provide the Company with a participation interest in the profits from the resolution of the discounted loan portfolio under the category of loan which is represented by the properties which secure the discounted loans that collateralize the Company's portfolio finance loans.
 See "Business--Lending Activities."